 Rationale The Biology Stage 6 Syllabus explores the diversity of life from a molecular to a biological systems level.
 The course examines the interactions between living things and the environments in which they live.
 It explores the application of Biology and its significance in finding solutions to health and sustainability issues in a changing world.
 The study of Biology, which is often undertaken in interdisciplinary teams, complements the study of other science disciplines and other STEM (Science, Technology, Engineering and Mathematics) related courses.
 Through the analysis of qualitative and quantitative data, students are encouraged to solve problems and apply knowledge of biological interactions that relate to a variety of fields.
 The course provides the foundation knowledge and skills required to study Biology after completing school, and supports participation in a range of careers in Biology and related interdisciplinary industries.
 It is a fundamental discipline that focuses on personal and public health and sustainability issues, and promotes an appreciation for the diversity of life on the Earth and its habitats.
-Module 1: Cells as the Basis of Life Cells are the basis of life.
+Preliminary Content Year 11 Course Module 1: Cells as the Basis of Life Cells are the basis of life.
 They coordinate activities to form colonial and multicellular organisms.
 Students examine the structure and function of organisms at both the cellular and tissue levels to describe how they facilitate the efficient provision and removal of materials to and from all cells in organisms.
 They are introduced to and investigate biochemical processes through the application of the Working Scientifically skills processes.
 Students are introduced to the study of microbiology and the tools that scientists use in this field.
 These tools will be used throughout the course to assist in making predictions and solving problems of a multidisciplinary nature.
 Module 2: Organisation of Living Things Multicellular organisms typically consist of a number of interdependent transport systems that range in complexity and allow the organism to exchange nutrients, gases and wastes between the internal and external environments.
 Students examine the relationship between these transport systems and compare nutrient and gas requirements.
-Preliminary Models of transport systems and structures have been developed over time, based on evidence gathered from a variety of disciplines.
+Models of transport systems and structures have been developed over time, based on evidence gathered from a variety of disciplines.
 The interrelatedness of these transport systems is critical in maintaining health and in solving problems related to sustainability in agriculture and ecology.
-Content Module 3: Biological Diversity Year 11 Course Biodiversity is important to balance the Earth's ecosystems.
+Module 3: Biological Diversity Biodiversity is important to balance the Earth's ecosystems.
 Biodiversity can be affected slowly or quickly over time by natural selective pressures.
 Human impact can also affect biodiversity over a shorter time period.
 In this module, students learn about the Theory of Evolution by Natural Selection and the effect of various selective pressures.
 Monitoring biodiversity is key to being able to predict future change.
 Monitoring, including the monitoring of abiotic factors in the environment, enables ecologists to design strategies to reduce the effects of adverse biological change.
-Students investigate adaptions of organisms that increase the organism's ability to survive in their environment.
-Module 4: Ecosystem Dynamics The Earth's biodiversity has increased since life first appeared on the planet.
-The Theory of Evolution by Natural Selection can be used to explain periodic increases and decreases in populations and biodiversity.
-Scientific knowledge derived from the fossil record and geological evidence has enabled scientists to offer valid explanations for this progression in terms of biotic and abiotic relationships.
-Students engage in the study of past ecosystems and create models of possible future ecosystems so that human impact on biodiversity can be minimised.
-The study of ecosystem dynamics integrates a range of data that can be used to predict environmental change into the future.

-Module 5: Heredity

-HSC Content Module 6: Genetic Change

-Year 12 Course Module 7: Infectious Disease

-Module 8: Non-infectious Disease and Disorders
+Students investigate adaptions of HSC Content Year 12 Course Module 5: Heredity Module 6: Genetic Change Module 7: Infectious Disease Module 8: Non-infectious Disease and Disorders